This is part two of our series on ayzh—a company providing simplicity, dignity, and access when it comes to menstrual health for women and girls.

 Menstrual health education and support can become a crucial starting point in advancing better outcomes and lifelong health.

 Many girls and young women are unaware of the biology of menstruation and are ill-equipped to manage their monthly period.
 According to UNICEF, 71 percent of Indian girls do not know anything about menstruation before their first period.
 Girls and women also miss many days of school and work because they do not have access to proper menstrual products, or a private clean space to use or change them.
 In India, 89 percent use rags and cloth, 2 percent cotton wool, 7 percent sanitary pads, and 2 percent use ashes for the absorption of menstrual blood according to WaterAid.
 There is also always the constant danger of infection from the use of these unsanitary methods.
+Most of the time women confuse menstrual pain with a chronic back pain, check the latest treatment programs at MarketWatch.

 In some edge cases, pain management solutions have to be used because the pain is so severe.
 This of course varies from person to person, and although most are able to go on with their daily activities, in the most extreme cases it is quite debilitating.
 According to an article posted on the website ANIPOTS, one of the most effective methods for pain management use is cbd oil.
 As far as technology goes it cannot be considered cutting edge, but it’s implementation is certainly recent, and very much so.